nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 # Introduction

-This is some short investgation into the effects of unceranty on spatial correlations.
+This is some short investigation into the effects of uncertainty on spatial correlations.
-I is not comprehensive, and certainly should not be seen as authoritative, but it raises some questions (at least for me).
+It is not comprehensive, and certainly should not be seen as authoritative, but it raises some questions (at least for me).
 The results seem a bit extreme to me, but I wanted to write it up here so that I have a reference to where I can look up the code and results.

-In the reviews to @Kuehn2020, where we developed spatial correlations for event terms, Peter Stafford pointed out that event terms are associated with uncertainty (which can be quite substantial for events that are not well recorded), and ths should not be ignored for the spatial correlation models.
+In the reviews to @Kuehn2020, where we developed spatial correlations for event terms, Peter Stafford pointed out that event terms are associated with uncertainty (which can be quite substantial for events that are not well recorded), and this should not be ignored for the spatial correlation models.
-At the very least, it affects the scale parameter, as ignoring uncertainty wil lead to an understmation of $\tau$.
+At the very least, it affects the scale parameter, as ignoring uncertainty will lead to an underestimation of $\tau$.
-While looking into (non-stationary) spatial coelaton models for site terms, I noticed that the length scales I got when just using the estimated site terms were shorter than when estimating a full model (i.e. sie terms and spatial correlation of site terms at the same time).
+While looking into (non-stationary) spatial correlation models for site terms [@Kuehn2022], I noticed that the length scales I got when just using the estimated site terms were shorter than when estimating a full model (i.e. site terms and spatial correlation of site terms at the same time).
-In nonergodic models based on varyng coefficient models [e.g. @Landwehr2016;@Lavrentiadis2021;@Kuehn2021], we estimate spatial corelations of constants and the model at the same time, so they take uncertainty in event and site terms nto account.
+In nonergodic models based on varying coefficient models [e.g. @Landwehr2016;@Lavrentiadis2021;@Kuehn2021], we estimate spatial correlations of constants and the model at the same time, so they take uncertainty in event and site terms into account.
-The question I had was what happends for spatial correlation models of within-event (and within-site) residuals.
+The question I had was what happens for spatial correlation models of within-event (and within-site) residuals.
-Since event terms and site terms are uncertain, that means that he residuals when taking them out (i.e. wihin-event residual $\delta W$ and within-event/within-site residuals $\delta WS$) should be uncertain as well.
+Since event terms and site terms are uncertain, that means that he residuals when taking them out (i.e. within-event residual $\delta W$ and within-event/within-site residuals $\delta WS$) should be uncertain as well.
-Typically, spatial correlations models like @Jayaram2009a are estimated for within-event residuals of well-recorded events, so the uncerainty of $\delta W$ should be small, but I', not sure anyone has ever looked into this.
+Typically, spatial correlations models like @Jayaram2009a are estimated for within-event residuals of well-recorded events, so the uncertainty of $\delta W$ should be small, but I', not sure anyone has ever looked into this.
 $\delta WS$ should be more uncertain, since site terms are generally more uncertain (often less recordings per site), so they might be more affected.
-I think more models are movig towards partitioning into site terms, so one can probably expect spatial corelation models for $\delta WS$ to be coming out.
+I think more models are moving towards partitioning into site terms, so one can probably expect spatial correlation models for $\delta WS$ to be coming out.

-Here, I jsut simulate some data (spatially corelated observations from events/stations), and then fit models to see if I the true parameters can be estimated, using the tru data generating model, as well as a partitioned model.
+Here, I just simulate some data (spatially correlated observations from events/stations), and then fit models to see if I the true parameters can be estimated, using the true data generating model, as well as a partitioned model.
 Model estimation is doe with Stan [@Carpenter2016], and INLA [@Rue2009] is used for partitioning the residuals.
 The spatial correlation Stan model is similar to the one of @Stafford2018a; see also in @Kuehn2021c.